Using Herbs for Horses

 This section provides informative articles on the practical use of herbs, fruit and botanicals to improve horse health.

 Unfortunately, there are products on the market for which no research or trial has been done, formulated by unqualified herbalists, these products can damage your horse’s health.
-Read about the inappropriate use of Saint John’s Wort for a mare and the dangerous inclusion of Black Walnut in a wormer, in Readers Questions.
+For example, you can read about the inappropriate use of Saint John’s Wort for a mare and the dangerous inclusion of Black Walnut in a wormer, in the blog.

 This brings us back to the old truth that not all herbs used by humans are suitable for horses.
 Only research and knowledge can tell the difference between herbs for horses and herbs for humans.